MoritzKn/mol-lang/README.md

 # The Mol Programming Panguage

-A unfinished, experimental programming language
+An unfinished, experimental programming language

 How Mol looks so far: